DivyaSwamy/GettingandCleaningData/README.md

 # GettingandCleaningData
-Repeository with files for analysis on the UCI HAR Dataset
+Repository with files for analysis on the UCI HAR Dataset